drublic/drublic/src/posts/49-solving-npm-scripts-problems/article.md

 <p class="post__intro" markdown="1">
-In the past I have written about [how I use npm scripts for my build tooling](https:/drublic.de/blog/npm-builds/).<br>
+In the past I have written about <a href="https:/drublic.de/blog/npm-builds/">how I use npm scripts for my build tooling</a>.<br>
 With this article I want to write about some problems I had and how I solved them.</p>